The Classic Vermont Seesaw’s Lodge Stays True to its Roots

 The spirit of Johnny Seesaw’s is alive and well.
 After reopening Seesaw’s Lodge under new ownership in 2018, the historic establishment in Peru still feels like the legendary lodge that’s been welcoming skiers since the 1930s.

-Owners Ryan and Kim Prins, along with their business partners, used extraordinary care updating and reimagining the property, embracing the heart of the old Johnny Seesaw’s that so many of us came to know and love.
+Owners Ryan and Kim Prins, along with their business partners, used extraordinary care updating and reimagining Seesaw’s Lodge and restaurant, embracing the heart of the old Johnny Seesaw’s that so many of us came to know and love.

 “When we bought the property, we realized it had so much history,” Kim Prins says.
 “You could just feel it.”

 After purchasing the seven-acre property at auction, the new owners were approached by locals and long-time patrons who were eager to help preserve the property’s history.

 The original lodge was added to the National Register of Historic Places in 2008, but could not be salvaged and was eventually dismantled after being sold.
 But the Prins saved as much wood and as many architectural features as possible that were later incorporated into the new restaurant and lodging accommodations.

 The History of Johnny Seesaw’s